seanpmaxwell/Typescript-Best-Practices/README.md

 <a id="types-link"></a>
 ### Types

-Type-alias and interfaces are the two most ways to create types.
-There's a lot of debate on when to use an interface vs a structured-type (see [Terminology](#terminology) above).
+Type-alias and interfaces are the two primary ways to create types.
+There's a lot of debate on when to use an interface vs a structured-type (see [Terminology](#terminology) above) to describe objects.
 Remember that interfaces represent an open system and support declaration merging whereas structured-types are a closed system.
-Here's a good mental model on when to use each:

-> Use interface when other code should be allowed to add to or implement the shape (i.e. classes).
-Use type-aliases when you want a closed, exact definition.
+Here's a good mental model on when to use each: *"Use an interface when other code should be allowed to add to or implement the shape (i.e. classes).
+Use type-aliases when you want a closed, exact definition".*

 #### Type vs Interface – Decision Table